 Retail therapy is a myth.
 You do not have to buy things you do not need just to influence your mood.
 It is both common and unwise.

-According to a study done in the University of Hertfordshire, 79% of women shop to “cheer themselves up.”
+According to a study done at the University of Hertfordshire, 79% of women shop to “cheer themselves up.”
 Here’s the deal: You can also cheer yourself up without having to break your wallet.
 Emotional shopping is a bad habit that must be avoided.

 At the same time, stores and businesses fool women into spending and buying their products.
 They will make you feel ugly and bad and then they will provide the solution.